 The recognition period differs depending on the source of the gain or loss.
-The net difference between projected and actual earnings on OPEB plan investments is recognized over 5 years at June 30, 2020 and 2019.
-All other amounts are recognized over the expected average remaining service lifetime (EARSL), which was 8.05 and 6.62 years at June 30, 2020 and 2019, respectively.
+The net difference between projected and actual earnings on OPEB plan investments is recognized over 5 years at June 30, 2021 and 2020.
+All other amounts are recognized over the expected average remaining service lifetime (EARSL), which was 8.05 years at June 30, 2021 and 2020.